programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 #### Data Optimization

 Now, we will optimize the corpus to focus on meaningful words only.
-The following line of code removes words with fewer than four characters, as well as words that appear rarely (that is words that appear in less than 1% of documents or that comprise less than .001% of the total corpus).
+The following code removes words with fewer than four characters, as well as rare words (those that appear in less than 1% of documents, or that comprise less than .001% of the total corpus).

 ```
 dfmat_all <- dfm_keep(dfmat_all, min_nchar = 4)